 Located just a mile away from the Charlotte Motor Speedway, Concord Mills Mall is one of the largest attractions in North Carolina, with millions of visitors each year.

 This massive 1.4 million square foot mall has over 200 stores.
 And on top of shopping, this mall boasts an aquarium, Go-Karts, monster truck rides, mini-golf, a theater, and many dining options.

 Hot tip – When planning your trip, keep in mind that the mall is close to other great places like the new Krispy Kreme store, Razoo’s Cajun Cafe, Jim ‘N Nick’s Bar-B-Q, iFLY Concord, Great Wolf Lodge, and Charlotte Motor Speedway.

 We loved exploring this mall’s fantastic stores, like the Lego Store, Books-A-Million, Burlington Coat Factory, Bed, Bath & Beyond, Best Buy, H&M, and the Bass Pro Shops Outdoor World.

 But guess what?
-There are also some great factory outlet stores, too, like the Nike Factory Outlet Store, Old Navy Outlet, The Disney Outlet Store, Express Factory Outlet, Gymboree Outlet, and more.
+There are also some great factory outlet stores, like the Nike Factory Outlet Store, Old Navy Outlet, The Disney Outlet Store, Express Factory Outlet, Gymboree Outlet, and more.

 The SEA LIFE Aquarium has thousands of aquatic animals, interactive touch pools, and a 360-degree ocean tunnel.

-What I love about this aquarium is their conservation efforts.
+What I love about this aquarium is its conservation efforts.
 They have successfully bred 9 different species of seahorse, rescued injured seal pups, and raised money to enable Sea Turtle rescue.

 And how cool is it that this aquarium is located in a mall?

 Book your ticket to the Sea Life Aquarium here through Viator.
 Tickets start at just $18.99

 This mall has a fantastic food court with many restaurants to choose from, including Bonefish Grill, Alino Pizzeria, Chipotle, Dave & Buster’s, Burger King, and more.
 There are many fast food choices as well as fine dining.

 I love this fun and colorful carousel that sits in the middle of the food court!